crate/services-docs/docs/reference/overview.rst

 Schema evolution
 ~~~~~~~~~~~~~~~~

-A feature called Schema Evolution is offered for all the different import
+Schema Evolution, available for all import types, enables automatic addition
-types.
-When enabled, new columns can automatically be added to your existing
+of new columns to existing tables during data import, eliminating the need to
-tables when importing data.
-This feature helps eliminate the need for
-pre-defining the table schemas.
-This applies to both existing tables, and those
+pre-define table schemas.
+This feature is applicable to both pre-existing
-created by import job.
-It can be enabled/disabled by "Schema evolution"
+tables and those created during the import process.
+It can be toggled via the
-checkbox on the import page.
+'Schema Evolution' checkbox on the import page.

+Note that Schema Evolution is limited to adding new columns; it does not
+modify existing ones.
+For instance, if an existing table has an 'OrderID'
+column of type `INTEGER`, and an import is attempted with  Schema Evolution
+enabled for data where 'OrderID' column is of type `STRING`, the import job
+will fail due to type mismatch.

 .. _overview-cluster-import-limitations: